deftjs/DeftJS/README.md

 ## Promises and Deferreds

-* Provides an elegant way to represent a ëfuture valueí resulting from an asynchronous operation.
+* Provides an elegant way to represent a C+future valueC- resulting from an asynchronous operation.
 * Offers a consistent, readable API for registering success, failure, cancellation or progress callbacks.
 * Allows chaining of transformation and processing of future values.
 * Simplifies processing of a set of future values via utility functions including all(), any(), map() and reduce().